 - Builds trust with the people around you

 - It keeps you safe from damaging experiences

 - Establishes mental and emotional health within the family

 Why all the negative reviews in the app store about the Bark parental control?

-When downloading my Bark Kids app on my son’s iPad, I saw numerous amounts of negative reviews.
-Curiosity found me, and I wondered if I had made the right parental control choice.
+When downloading my Bark Kids app on my son’s iPad, I saw numerous amounts of negative reviews, and I wondered if I had made the right parental control choice.

-Low and behold, almost ALL negative reviews were made by kids who felt as though their freedom and privacy were being infiltrated.
+Low and behold, almost ALL negative reviews were done by kids who felt as though their freedom and privacy were being infiltrated.